AdaGold/BankAccounts/README.md

 #### Error handling

 - A new account cannot be created with initial negative balance - this will `raise` an `ArgumentError` (Google this)
 - The `withdraw` method does not allow the account to go negative.
-Instead it will output a warning message and return the original un-modified balance
+Instead it will output a warning message and return the original un-modified balance.

 #### Testing